reactor/reactor-core/README.md

 ## Processors

 The 3 main processor implementations are message relays using 0 (EmitterProcessor) or N threads (TopicProcessor and WorkQueueProcessor).
-They also use bounded and replayable buffers, aka RingBuffers, that are optimized for low latency message passing.
+They also use bounded and replayable buffers, aka RingBuffer.

 ### Pub-Sub : EmitterProcessor